 Contextual Relevancy is probably the simplest RAG retrieval metric, and you’ll notice it unsurpringly overlooks important factors such as the positioning/ranking of nodes.
 This is important because nodes that are more relevant should be ranked higher in the retrieval context, as it greatly affects the quality of the final output.
 (In fact, this is calculated by another metric called Contextual Precision.)

-I’ve left the is_relevant function for you to implement, but if you’re interested in a real example here is DeepEval’s implementation of contextual relevancy.
+function for you to implement, but if you’re interested in a real example here is DeepEval’s implementation of contextual relevancy.

 3. Implement Synthetic Data Generator

 Although this step is optional, you’ll likely find generating synthetic data more accessible than creating your own set of LLM test cases/evaluation dataset.
 That’s not to say generating synthetic data is a straightforward thing to do — LLM generated data can sound and look repetitive, and might not represent the underlying data distribution accurately, which is why in DeepEval we had to evolve or complicate the generated synthetic data multiple times.
-By the way, if you're interested in learning more about synthetic data generation, here is an article you should definitely read.
+If you're interested in learning more about synthetic data generation, here is an article you should definitely read.

 Generating synthetic data is the process of generating input-(expected)output pairs based on some given context.
 However, I would recommend avoid using “mediocre” (ie. non-OpenAI or Anthropic) LLMs to generate expected outputs, since it may introduce hallucinated expected outputs in your dataset.